FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Work on `screen_clock.py`, try to show the time by filling in the while loop (at the bottom of the script where we noted "TODO" for you).
 You can use the code in `cli_clock.py` and `stats.py` to figure this out.

 ### How to Edit Scripts on Pi
-By adding the following python scripts on my pi in the #TODO section, I was able to make the display to show the current date/time.
+By adding the following python scripts in the #TODO section of ```screen_clock.py```, I was able to edit scripts on the pi and make the display to show the current date/time.
 ```
 now = time.strftime("%m/%d/%Y %H:%M:%S")
 y = top